blade-with-me/blade-with-me/README.md

 ### Hi there 👋
+*Hi, I'm blade-with-me*
+*(Blade is one of my favorite characters in "NU: Carnival")*
+- 🌱 I’m currently learning "Web Programming", "Business Data Communications",
+"Statistics", "Economics" and more and more about
+***Information Management***
+.
+- 🤔 I’m looking for help with my final exam.

+*Nice to meet you!!!*

 <!--
 **blade-with-me/blade-with-me** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.